 The minimum age to volunteer at DCHS is 8 years old and any volunteer under the age of 18 needs parent or guardian permission to volunteer at the shelter.

 Due to the popularity of our youth volunteer program, shifts available to volunteers aged 8-17 are frequently filled.

-If we do not have an opening that matches your availability, we are happy to hold your application until a shift opens up.
-In the meantime, scroll down the page to check out all of the other ways youth can help our animal friends!
+Regretfully, we do not have the resources to maintain an application waitlist.
+Scroll down the page to check out all of the other ways youth can help our animal friends!

 Youth Volunteer Requirements